-As identified in the South Downtown Concept Plan, this project would construct a public plaza at the intersection of Adams St and Main St that connects the new light rail station with Main St and creates a focal point at the south end of downtown.
+As identified in the South Downtown Concept Plan, this project would construct a public plaza at the intersection of Adams Street and Main Street that connects the new light rail station with Main Street and creates a focal point at the south end of downtown.

 Existing Conditions: This does not exist, but is identified in the South Downtown Concept Plan.
+A small amount of seed money for assistance with this project has been included in the 2017-2018 budget.
+However, there are more needs than this budget can finance.